pokeclicker/pokeclicker-wiki/data/Oak Items/EXP Share_description.md

-When equipped, the EXP Share increases the amount of experience Pokémon gain from battles.
+When equipped, the EXP Share increases the amount of [[Experience]] Pokémon gain from battles.